 OOC - Author's Notes:

-Status: Ongoing - This story will have 7 entries.
-It it currently 5/7.
+Status: Complete - This story will have 9 entries.
+It has currently 9 of 9 and is complete.

 The story is part of a multi-part chronicle, which can be read here.
 References and links to other author's works are included with their permission.